Discover How to Preserve the Life Story of You or Your Loved One!

 Planning a Life Celebration That's Unique to Your Loved One

-It's extremely difficult having to copy with your grief while determining the right type of ceremony for your loved one.
+It's extremely difficult having to cope with your grief while determining the right type of ceremony for your loved one.
 Rest assured, we will guide you through your options, helping you select a service that is as unique as your loved one was in life.

 We will offer you a variety of ways to bring your family and friends together in a day of celebration and healing that will honor the life that was so important to you.
 Whether you want a more traditional service, a military sendoff, a specialty ride in our Harley Hearse, or a non-traditional service in a park or garden, we will help you design a day that truly represents your loved one's unique personality and interests.